Play

 Fertilizing ash trees

-Compost is rich in nutrients and gives structure to the soil.
-It helps regulate the pH of the soil, promotes root growth and reduces the growth of weeds.
-It is Fertilizer well suited and can be applied to the soil around the tree in the spring when growth begins anew.
-The compost should not be applied directly to the trunk or roots of the tree as this can cause burns.
-The compost should be well rotted before it is used.
-Fresh compost can suck nitrogen out of the soil and affect growth.
+Compost is rich in nutrients and gives the soil structure.
+It helps regulate the soil's pH level, promotes root growth, and suppresses unwanted weeds.
+It is known as Fertilizer It is well-suited and can be applied to the soil around the tree in spring when new growth begins.
+The compost should not be applied directly to the trunk or roots of the tree, as this can cause burns.
+The compost should be well-rotted before use.
+Fresh compost can deplete the soil of nitrogen and hinder growth.

 Watering ash

-The water requirements of an ash tree depend on various factors, such as the age and size of the tree, the location, the soil and the climate.
+An ash tree's water requirements depend on various factors, such as its age and size, location, soil type, and climate.
 Climate change is leading to longer periods of drought and increased heat in our regions, which has an impact on the environment and especially on trees.
 In some cases, it may be necessary to water trees more frequently than before.
-Newly planted ash trees still need to establish their roots and need a lot of water, but even with fully grown trees, care should be taken to ensure that the soil remains evenly moist.
+Newly planted ash trees need to develop a root system and therefore require plenty of water.
+Even with mature trees, it's important to ensure the soil remains consistently moist.

-Generally speaking, 75 to 100 l can be used for young trees and 150 to 200 l for older trees per casting process When watering with a garden hose, a lot of moisture is lost through seepage or evaporation before it can be absorbed by the roots.
-In contrast, with the help of tree bath watering bags an even moisture level is achieved in the soil.
-The water is released drop by drop over several hours through two holes in the bottom of the bag.
-The roots can absorb the water better, which prevents waterlogging and saves water that does not seep into the soil.
-Furthermore, the water bag covers the surface of the soil and prevents water from evaporating.
-The bag is placed around the tree trunk like a jacket and closed with a zip.
-Next, the bag is filled with enough water that after further alignment no wrinkles are visible in the bottom area.
-Once the watering bag is in the right position, it is filled completely.
-A watering bag supplies young trees with sufficient water.
-In order to water larger trees sufficiently in very dry periods, it is possible to connect two or more watering bags together.
+As a general rule, young trees require 75 to 100 liters and older trees 150 to 200 liters per casting process When watering with a garden hose, a lot of moisture is lost through seepage or evaporation before it can be absorbed by the roots.
+In contrast, with the help of tree bath watering bags Even soil moisture is achieved.
+Water is released drop by drop over several hours through two holes in the lower part of the bag.
+This allows the roots to absorb the water more effectively, preventing waterlogging and conserving water that wouldn't otherwise seep into the soil.
+Furthermore, the water bag covers the soil surface, preventing water evaporation.
+The bag is placed around the tree trunk like a jacket and closed with the zipper.
+Next, the bag is filled with enough water so that, after adjusting the bottom, no wrinkles are visible.
+Once the watering bag is properly positioned, it is filled completely.
+One watering bag is sufficient to supply young trees with enough water.
+To adequately water larger trees during very dry periods, two or more watering bags can be connected together.

 You can find our articles in many different categories